abdullahalshawafi/Mathemati_/README.md

     <br>
   </p>

-<h2>Homepage </h2>
+<h3>Homepage </h3>
 <img src="Screenshots/GG.png">
   <p>
     <br>
-You can navigate through different pages using your mouse or keyboard, the five general topics are <b> Curve Fitting, Surface Fitting, Calculus, Differential Equations, System of Equations </b>    <br>
+You can navigate through different pages using your mouse or keyboard, the five general topics are <b> Curve Fitting, Surface Fitting, Calculus, Differential Equations and System of Equations. </b>    <br>
   </p>
   <img src="Screenshots/Left Right.gif">
   <p>
  <br>
-    In order to find the method you want to use in O(1), it also comes with a <b>search feature </b>
+    In order to find the method you want to use in O(1), it also comes with a <b>search feature.</b>
   <br>
   </p>
  <img src="Screenshots/Search.gif">
   <p>
  <br>
-   Real fans will be able to rediscover Mathemati in order to land on the <b> legacy homepage</b>, as a hint:.
+   True fans will be able to rediscover Mathemati in order to land on the <b> legacy homepage</b>, as a hint:
   <br>
   </p>
    <img src="Screenshots/Love.PNG">
   <p>
  <br>
-Now let's explore one of the methods included in each of the topics
+Now let's appraise one of the methods included in each of the topics
     <br>
   </p>
-  <h2>Curve Fitting: Interpolation</h2>
+  <h3>Curve Fitting: Interpolation</h3>
 <img src="Screenshots/Interpolation.gif">

-  <h2>Surface Fitting: Surface Interpolation</h2>
+  <h3>Surface Fitting: Surface Interpolation</h3>
 <img src="Screenshots/Surface.gif">

-  <h2>Calculus: Differentiation</h2>
+  <h3>Calculus: Differentiation</h3>
 <img src="Screenshots/Calculus.gif">

-   <h2>Differential Equations: Runge-Kutta Methods</h2>
+   <h3>Differential Equations: Runge-Kutta Methods</h3>
 <img src="Screenshots/Diff.gif">

- <h2>Systems of Eqs: Linear Systems</h2>
+ <h3>Systems of Eqs: Linear Systems</h3>
 <img src="Screenshots/LinearSys.gif">

   <p>